Platonic-Systems/process-compose-flake/README.md

 - `process-compose.<name>.processes.<name>.command`: The command string does not have access to the process environment, so if your command becomes shellscript-like you probably want to wrap it in a `pkgs.writeShellApplication` (see [\#22](https://github.com/Platonic-Systems/process-compose-flake/issues/22)).
 - `process-compose.<name>.shell`: This is set to `pkgs.bash` by default, obviating reproducibility issues due to depending on globally available bash.

-## Alternatives

-For a similar (and less feature-rich) module that uses a `Procfile`-based runner, see https://github.com/srid/proc-flake

 ## Contributing

 Please run `./test.sh` on a NixOS machine to run the full suite of tests before pushing changes to the main branch.
 Our CI (Github Actions) cannot do this yet.

 ## Related projects

+- [`proc-flake`](https://github.com/srid/proc-flake): A similar module that uses a `Procfile`-based runner.
+It is less feature-rich, but [at times more reliable](https://github.com/Platonic-Systems/process-compose-flake/issues/30) than process-compose.
 - [`services-flake`](https://github.com/juspay/services-flake): NixOS-like services built on top of process-compose-flake.